 Section 1 lays the groundwork for malware analysis by presenting the key tools and techniques useful for examining malicious programs.
 You will learn how to save time by exploring Windows malware in several phases.
-Static properties analysis examines meta data and other file attributes to perform triage and determine the next course of action.
+Static properties analysis examines metadata and other file attributes to perform triage and determine the next course of action.
 Behavioral analysis focuses on the program's interactions with its environment, such as the registry, file system, and network.
 Code analysis focuses on the specimen's inner workings and makes use of debugging tools such as x64bg.
 You will learn how to set up and use a flexible laboratory to perform such an analysis in a controlled manner, becoming familiar with the supplied Windows and Linux (REMnux) virtual machines.
-You will then learn how to begin examining malware in your lab with guidance and explanations from the instructor to reinforce the concepts discussed throughout the section.
-The tools introduced in this section include PeStudio, Process Hacker, Process Monitor, x64dbg, API Monitor, and others.
+You will then learn how to begin examining malware in your lab-with guidance and explanations from the instructor to reinforce the concepts discussed throughout the day.

-TOPICS: Assembling a Toolkit for Effective Malware Analysis; Examining Static Properties of Suspicious Programs; Performing Behavioral Analysis of Malicious Windows Executables; Performing Static and Dynamic Code Analysis of Malicious Windows Executables; Interacting with Malware in a Lab to Derive Additional Behavioral Characteristics
+TOPICS: Assembling a Toolkit for Effective Malware Analysis; Examining Static Properties of Suspicious Programs; Performing Behavioral Analysis of Malicious Windows Executables; Performing Static and Dynamic Code Analysis of Malicious Windows Executables; Exploring Network Interactions of Malware in a Lab for Additional Characteristics

-SECTION 3: Analyzing Malicious Documents
+SECTION 3: Beyond Traditional Executables